cb372/phone-home/README.md

 * Exception reports (type of exception, exception message, file and line number if supported by browser)
 * Timing information (if it is supported by the browser)
 * Arbitrary informational messages

+All messages will also include the browser's user agent, the URL of the current page, and any custom fields you want to add.

 ## How to use